-- The Plaintiff, Richard Martell, currently resides in the City of Halifax, Province of Nova Scotia.
+- 19. The Plaintiff, Richard Martell, currently resides in the City of Halifax, Province of Nova Scotia.
 Mr. Martell is and always has been deaf. - 20.
-In or about 1973, Mr. Martell, then thirteen years old, was placed in the Amherst School.
-Because he was deaf, it was the only school he could attend; the local school would not accommodate him because of his disability. - 21.
+In or about 1966, at the age of six,73, Mr. Martell, then thirteen years old, was placed in the Amherst School for one year.
+Because he was deaf, it was the only school he could attend; the local school would not accommodate him because of his disability.
+After that first year, Mr. Martell left to attend the Ardmore School in Halifax.
+In 1973, at the age of thirteen, Mr. Martell was again placed in the Amherst School. - 21.
 From approximately 1973 until 1979, Mr. Martell ordinarily resided, as did most of its students, at the Amherst School.
 He graduated from the Academic Department of the Amherst School in 1979.

 - 22. Upon his arrival at the Amherst School, Mr. Martell was physically and verbally abused by the first "houseparent" (a role given to adult employees at the institution who were responsible for the care of the students) he encountered.
-The same houseparent repeatedly struck Mr. Martell and other students with a stick, Mr. Martell experienced physical abuse at the hands of at least two other houseparents.
-Often sticks were used to strike Mr. Martell and other students, sometimes in the genitals. - 23.
-One of these houseparents repeatedly sexually abused Mr. Martell.
+The same houseparent repeatedly struck Mr. Martell and other students with a stick.
+Mr. Martell experienced physical abuse at the hands of at least two other houseparents.
+Often sticks were used to strike Mr. Martell and other students, sometimes in the genitals. - One of these houseparents repeatedly sexually abused Mr. Martell.
 He repeatedly performed oral sex on Mr. Martell.
 This occurred in various locations at the Amherst School, at a camp site to which students were often taken on weekends, and at the houseparent's home.
 Mr. Martell was told that if he did not cooperate he would be punished, that he would tell the other houseparents Mr. Martell had stolen and scratched his car, and that Mr. Martell had tried to grab his genitals.
 The abuser remained at the school for several years after Mr. Martell left, and was criminally charged and sentenced over two decades later. - 24.
 Teachers, too, repeatedly physically and verbally abused Mr. Martell.
 He was often struck with a stick, but other objects such as books and wood (in woodworking class) were also used. - 25.
 While attending the Amherst School Mr. Martell witnessed indifference to and tolerance of physical and sexual abuse between students.
 For example, one day Mr. Martell encountered two female students on the ground being groped by male students.
 When he informed a houseparent and school doctor about this, he was punished, in the form of spanking and being forced to pick up rocks on the football field every day for two weeks. - 26.
 Like the other students, Mr. Martell was forbidden from using sign language and was punished if he did, despite the fact that he could not speak. - 27.
 He was repeatedly degraded and humiliated by staff and teachers for being deaf. - 28.
 While at the Amherst School, Mr. Martell witnessed the repeated sexual, physical and verbal abuse of several other students.